Cachaça: Legal specifications

+Unlike some other rum geographical indications, Brazilian law does not specify a particular yeast strain to use for fermenting the sugarcane juice for cachaça, there are no restrictions on still type, size, configuration, or plates, and there is no maximum distillation ABV.

+Copper contamination

-Cachaça is produced in copper stills.
-Levels of copper in homemade cachaças can exceed the legal limits established by Brazilian law.
+The legal limit of copper in cachaça is 5mg/L. Cachaça is produced in copper stills, and levels of copper in homemade cachaças can exceed the legal limits established by Brazilian law.
 Some copper is considered desirable in the distillation process as a catalyst for the oxidation of sulfur compounds produced by fermentation, but the levels must be controlled by adequate maintenance and cleaning of the still to remove accumulated verdigris.
 Adsorbents are used, but the most commonly used adsorbents, activated carbon and ion-exchange resin, have been shown to alter the chemical composition of cachaça.
 Sugarcane bagasse has been proposed as a selective adsorbent.